Lead in a Ceramic Dinner Plate – Evaluating the Safety Hazard with XRF and XPS Analysis

 Comparison of 3 XRF Analyses of Black Plate Through the Glaze

-XPS analysis results on ceramic dinner plate glaze surface
+Ceramic Analysis - XPS - XPS analysis results on ceramic dinner plate glaze surface

 Atomic percentages of the elements in the surface of the black glaze on the ceramic dinner plate determined by XPS

-XRF Analysis of the Interior Ceramic Material with the Black Glaze Removed
+XRF Analysis of Interior Ceramic Material

 XRF Analysis Results for Oxides in Interior Ceramic Material of Dinner Plate